withastro/docs/src/pages/en/guides/deploy/gitlab.md

 ## How to deploy

 1. Set the correct `site` in `astro.config.mjs`.
 2. Set `dist` in `astro.config.mjs` to `public`.
 GitLab Pages requires exposed files to be located in a folder called "public".
-So we're instructing Astro to put the static build output in a folder of that name.
+This instructs Astro to put the static build output in a folder called `public`.

-3. If you were using the [`public/` directory](en/guides/images/#public) as a source of static files, you need to rename the folder and set `public` in `astro.config.mjs` accordantly.
+If you were using the [`public/` directory](/en/guides/images/#public) as a source of static files in your Astro project, rename it and use that new folder name in `astro.config.mjs` for the value of `public`.

-Here is an example of a `astro.config.mjs` where the `public/` directory is set to `static`.
+For example, here are the correct `astro.config.mjs` settings when the `public/` directory is renamed to `static/`:

    ```js
    export default defineConfig({